New International Student:

 - New international students should be aware of the safety resources on campus and will be responsible for ensuring their own personal safety.
 This includes being aware of bike policies, theft prevention, and more.

 - The UCI Police Department (UCIPD) is tasked with providing services that enhance campus safety through community-oriented policing and problem-solving.

-- CSO Safety Escort Program, operated by UCIPD, is available 24 hours/7 days a week as a safe alternative to walking alone at night.
+- Safety Escort Program, operated by UCIPD, is available 24 hours/7 days a week as a safe alternative to walking alone at night.